Lattay/sketcher/README.md

 $ python3 path/to/your/sketch.py
 ```

+Further explanations are available [here](https://github.com/Lattay/sketcher/tree/master/docs).

 # About graphical backend

-To produce graphical output __sketcher__ will use several possible backends in
+To produce graphical output __sketcher__ can use different backends.
-the future.
-For now only tkinter is implemented but it work well.

-A pyglet backend is in progress and tkinter will be finalised soon (only text is not implemented).
+For now tkinter and pyglet are implemented.
+The two backends expose roughly
+the same features however some differences remains.
+If you notice any let me
+know so I can improve the compatibility.

 # Contribute